-Arnold Yarworth Green, was born in 1904 in Ecclesall Bierlow, now part of Sheffield.
-His birth was registered in the period October to December 1904, and it is the index to Sheffield births which gives his second name as “Yarworth”.
+Arnold Yorwarth Green, was born in 1904 in Ecclesall Bierlow, now part of Sheffield.
+His birth was registered in the period October to December 1904, and the index to Sheffield births gives his second name as “Yarworth”.
 His probate records, however, give his middle name as “Yorwarth”.
 His second name is sometimes quoted even as “Yorvath”.
-Quite where his middle name came from is unclear.
-The surname “Yarworth” was common enough in London, and his relocation from Sheffield to London after the war could have been connected with relatives called Yarworth in London.
-The improbable-sounding surname “Yorwarth” does in fact occur, but seems more prevalent in the USA.
-The surname “Yorvath” seems wholly spurious.

-He was the second (surviving) son of Harry Green (born 1869/70 at Wadsley Bridge, near Sheffield, but then in Ecclesfield), a baker and flour confectioner, and his wife Beatrice née Holmshaw (born 1872/73 in Sheffield), whose marriage was registered in the second quarter of 1899.
+He was the second (surviving) son of Harry Green (born 1869/70 at Wadsley Bridge, near Sheffield, but then in Ecclesfield), a baker and flour confectioner, and his wife Beatrice née Holmshaw (born 1872/73 in Sheffield), whose marriage was registered in the second quarter of 1899, in Sheffield.
 They had three children:

 Beatrice junior survived for at least two months (age in 1901 census) but died in the first decade of her life, as the 1911 census form recorded that the couple had had three children of whom one was no longer living.